shaiazulay/sonic/README.md

 The system eeprom contains platform specific information like the `SKU`, the `serial number` and the `base mac address`.

-The way to read the system eeprom from a platform can differ from one SKU to the other.
-The most reliable way to get this information is by issuing `arista syseeprom`
+The location of the eeprom that contains this information vary from one product to another.
+The most reliable way to get this information is to run `arista syseeprom`

-In the case of SONiC the module `arista.utils.sonic_eeprom` provide the plugin implementation.
+The library implements the SONiC eeprom plugin under `arista.utils.sonic_eeprom`.

 ### Transceivers - QSFPs / SFPs

-Currently only platforms with QSFP+, SFP+ and OSFP ports are supported.
+Currently only platforms with QSFP+, SFP+, OSFP and QSFPDD ports are supported.
 All transceivers provide 2 kinds of information.

 #### Pins